 * * *

 The Peacock Room is part of Smithsonian Institution’s Freer Gallery of Art.
-The gallery is currently under renovation and will reopen to the public in October 2017.
 For more information and to plan your visit, see the Freer Gallery of Art website.